graffitilogic/3dPrintStuff/Indy/README.md

 This is .. thematically satisfying but also utilitarian in small parts like the the compass post.
 If you print the floor and post in Archimedean-chords, they sort of screw together on assembly.

+The close-up trailer and promo screenshots show the prop is well distressed.
+I tossed the box portion around in the driveway and dented it in a few places with a small chain, then sanded out the burs before painting it.
+Proper distressing and color is another weakness in my art-fu but I'm excited to see what folks come up in their own makes!